 AFN Elders Council Guidelines and Protocols

 The Elders Council continues to meet at Assemblies to discuss and review the “Assembly of First Nations Elders and Elders Council Guidelines and Protocols”.

 Next Steps - Moving Forward

-- The Elders Council will continue to seek additional financial support from the federal government and alternative sources, to ensure First Nations cultures and perspectives are reflected in the work conducted regionally and nationally.
+- The AFN will continue to seek additional funding for the Elders Council from the federal government and alternative sources, to ensure First Nations cultures and perspectives are reflected in the work conducted regionally and nationally.
 AFN staff will continue to provide administrative support, and champion the issues as directed by the Elders Council.

 - The Elders Council will continue provide guidance to the AFN Executive, staff and support the activities of the Tri-Council.